RoadieHQ/marketing-site/content/docs/getting-started/getting-started-for-admins/index.md

 ![generate client secret button on the GitHub interface](./generate-client-secret.png)

-Take a note of the Client ID and the generated Client Secret.
+Take a note of the client ID and the generated client Secret.
 You will need these in the next step.

 ![Generated client ID and secret on GitHub](./github-client-id-and-secret.png)

 ### Step 3.
 Add the PAT and OAuth credentials to Roadie

-Visit the Secrets management interface on Roadie Backstage at `https://your-company.roadie.so/secrets`.
+Visit the Secrets management interface on Roadie Backstage at `https://your-company.roadie.so/administration`.

 Find the `GITHUB_TOKEN` field.
 Click the Pencil Icon to edit the field.